 Relax Inside a Lounge

-With a few million travelers on the move, your airport terminal could be full in the next few weeks.
+With millions of travelers on the move, your airport terminal could be full in the next few weeks.
 Need an escape (and maybe a drink)?
 You’re looking for an airport lounge.

 At a minimum, you’ll get free drinks and snacks, a place to recharge your devices, and far better seating than the stiff chairs at your gate.
 In major hubs and overseas, you might find full buffets, a la carte dining, showers, and even private sleeping rooms.